-This post is authored by Kristina Laidler, Security Principal, Cyber Security Services and Engineering
+This post is authored by a Security Principal of Cyber Security Services and Engineering

 Each week seems to bring a new disclosure of a cybersecurity breach somewhere in the world.
 In 2016 alone, over 3 billion customer data records were breached in several high-profile attacks globally.
 As we look at current state of cybersecurity challenges today, we see the same types of attacks, but the sophistication and scope of each attack continues to grow and evolve.
 Cyber adversaries are now changing their tactics and targets based on the current security landscape.
 For example, as operating systems became more secure, hackers shifted back to credential compromise.
 As Microsoft Windows continually improves its security, hackers attack other systems and third-party applications.

 Both the growth of the internet and the Internet of Things (IoT) is creating more connected devices, many of which are unsecure, to carry out larger Distributed Denial-of-Service (DDoS) attacks.
 Due to the insecure implementation of internet-connected embedded devices, they are routinely being hacked and used in cyberattacks.
 Smart TVs and even refrigerators have been used to send out millions of malicious spam emails.
 Printers and set-top-boxes have been used to mine Bitcoins and cybercriminals have targeted CCTV cameras (common IoT devices), to launch DDoS attacks.